Peterpiotr/siguren-documentation/docs/source/equipment/control-interface/ms-hmi.rst

    :class: tight-table
    :align: center

-Navigation to MS variables screen

 .. _Navigation to MS variables Screen:
 .. figure:: ../../_img/HMI/change-variable.PNG
 	:figwidth: 500 px

-1.
+   Navigation to MS variables screen

+To open MS Variables screen from the Main screen the following is required:

+1. On Main screen tap Menu button.
+2. On Menu screen tap on MS variables button.
+3. To exit from MS variables screen, tap on Back button.